-I was deeply moved by her message about how shame had blocked her, created a sense of unworthiness and how her personal secret was “running the show” for much of her life.
+I was deeply moved by her story.
+Shame had blocked her, creating a sense of unworthiness and her secret was “running the show” much of her life.
 It created a deep divide between her outward persona and authentic self.
 She shared how the first step was to be honest about her fears and how they were driving her.

 Trauma, depression, addiction, abuse, anxiety are just a few of the conditions notoriously steeped in stigma, shame and secrets.
 Her journey towards confronting her own secret in an extremely public forum was beautiful to observe.

 What would you do if you weren’t afraid?

 – Kirsty Spraggon